RobinaMirbahar/crayon-skies-veo3-/README.md

 > “One girl.
 One crayon.
 One very curious jet.”

-Welcome to **Crayon Skies**, a 1-minute magical short film crafted using **Gemini prompts**, brought to life with **Veo video generation**, and finalized through **CapCut editing**.
+Welcome to **Crayon Skies**, a 1-minute magical short story crafted using **Gemini prompts**, brought to life with **Veo video generation**, and finalized through **CapCut editing**.
 This cinematic story follows a 6-year-old South Asian girl whose crayon doodles spark an unbelievable adventure.

 ---